brphillis/brphillis/README.md

 <br>

-Currently I am working as a web developer for Ramsay Healthcare and in my spare time working on developing a large scale project for a company a partner and I started in early 2023.
+Currently I am working as a web developer for Ramsay Healthcare and constantly developing projects to learn from.

 I am most proficient and most enjoy developing with React, Typescript and anything revolving around the MERN stack however I love branching out and tackling tech outside that realm.